Susan Stuart Frackelton: Career

 Frackelton studied landscape painting in Milwaukee under Henry Vianden.
 She made baskets, lace, and jewelry.
 She worked with leather, carved wood, wove and painted cloth and worked with metal before focusing on ceramics in 1876.
 She also lectured to a wide range of audiences.

 In 1883 she founded the Frackelton China and Decorating Works, where she successfully ran a china painting enterprise and provided painting instruction in downtown Milwaukee.
-She patented Frackelton's Dry Colors in 1894.Susan Frackelton Collection.
-Milwaukee County Historical Society.
-Retrieved May 6, 2014.
+She patented Frackelton's Dry Colors in 1894.
 Frackelton designed and patented a home kiln machine.
 She created a particular style of art pottery called the Frackelton "Blue and Grey" which is blue painted ware with a grey glaze.
 Her "Makers Mark" was a "SF" painted on the underside of each produced item.

 Frackelton was successful as a 19th-century woman artist, including having been the creator of the Blue and Grey pottery, painter of china and maker of book illuminations:

 In 1892 she founded the National League of Mineral Painters, which included members Adelaïde Alsop Robineau and Mary Chase Perry.
 Frackelton was president of a local association of professional artists, that merged into the Milwaukee Art Institute, and at last into the Milwaukee Art Museum.
 She was also president of the Wisconsin School of Design.

-At the 1893 World’s Fair she exhibited her salt-glazed ware and won nine awards for sets of her works.
+At the 1893 World's Fair she exhibited her salt-glazed ware and won nine awards for sets of her works.
 She won other medals at exhibitions in Europe and the United States in the 1880s and 1890s.
 Margherita of Savoy, the Italian queen congratulated her via letter to her good works and arranged for Frackelton to present her works to the court.

 In 1899 she jointly made pottery with ceramic artist George E. Ohr.
 At the 1900 Paris Exposition Universelle she exhibited her delftwares.
 Her works are among the Wisconsin Historical Society, Milwaukee Public Museum, Milwaukee County Historical Society and Sinsinawa Mound.

 In 2005 she posthumously was awarded the Wisconsin Visual Art Lifetime Achievement Award "due to her ground-breaking work with ceramics, china painting and the art pottery movement of the late 19th century."